ampproject/amphtml/extensions/amp-story-auto-ads/amp-story-auto-ads.md

 `ad-attributes` is a map of key-value pairs, which are the attributes of the `amp-ad` element to be inserted.
- If you wish to pass any additional data (e.g. targeting information) as attributes to the created `<amp-ad>` tag, simply add the additional key value pairs to the `ad-attributes` JSON object.

 The above example will insert the following `amp-ad` element, which represents a [ad served by doubleclick](../../extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md):